SoFi: 2011–2013: Founding and early years

-2014–18
+2014–2018: Expansion, challenges, FTC charges

 In April 2014, SoFi raised $80 million in a Series C round led by Discovery Capital Management with participation from Peter Thiel, Wicklow Capital, and existing investors.
 Money was raised to expand the footprint of the company's student loan refinancing business and to extend into new products like mortgages and personal loans.

 In February 2015, the company announced a $200 million funding round led by Third Point Management.
 That same month, the company officially began offering personal loans.
 By March 2015, the company was offering mortgages in more than 20 states, up from its initial launch that included under ten states in October 2014.
 By April 2015, the company had funded more than $2 billion in loans, including student loan refinancing, mortgages, personal loans, and MBA loans.
 To celebrate its $2 billion milestone, SoFi announced a contest, #2BillionTogether, to pay off one of its members student loans.
 In September 2015, former SEC Chairman Arthur Levitt was added as an advisor.
 The firm also raised a $1 billion round of investment from SoftBank and said it had funded $4 billion in loans.

 In May 2016, SoFi became the first startup online lender to receive a triple-A rating from Moody's.
 In September 2016, SoFi launched SoFi at Work, an employee benefit program to reduce student debt and build financial wellness, and announced it has more than 600 corporate partners.
 As of October 2016, SoFi has funded more than $12 billion in total loan volume and has 175,000 members.
-In February 2017, it was announced that Social Finance Inc. raised an additional $500 million from an investor group led by Silver Lake, and also including SoftBank, to help support global expansion.
+In February 2017, it was announced that SoFi raised an additional $500 million from an investor group led by Silver Lake, and also including SoftBank, to help support global expansion.
+In May 2017, Reuters reported that SoFi had launched a new online wealth management service, and referenced the company as "one of the largest online lenders" in the U.S.